 - Where there’s wasted effort and redundancy

-From a high-level, Value Mapping enables companies to see precisely what automations they have, how complex those automations are, and where there are redundancies in their automations.
+From a high-level, Business Value Mapping enables companies to see precisely what automations they have, how complex those automations are, and where there are redundancies in their automations.
 However, there are also more granular, specific benefits every organization would welcome.

 The Benefits of Value Mapping

 When you perform a Value Mapping Assessment on your entire automation estate, the benefits you will realize include: